Blake-Madden/Fiction-Publisher/Metadata-Doc.md

     - **designer**: Who designed your book/cover
     - **artist**: Who created the art of your book cover
     - **editor**: Who edited your book

+- **publisher**: Publisher of your book
+- **publisher-address-latex**: LaTeX-formatted publisher address (used on PDF copyright page)
+- **publisher-address-html**: HTML-formatted publisher address (used on ePub copyright page)
+- **rights**: A single sentence regarding the licensing of your book

+- **paperback-isbn-13**: Optional 13 digit ISBN of your paperback book
+- **hardcover-isbn-13**: Optional 13 digit ISBN of your hardcover book
+- **epub-isbn-13**: Optional 13 digit ISBN of your epub book
+- **paperback-isbn-10**: Optional 10 digit ISBN of your paperback book
+- **hardcover-isbn-10**: Optional 10 digit ISBN of your hardcover book
+- **epub-isbn-10**: Optional 10 digit ISBN of your epub book
+- **first-paperback-date**: Publication date of first paperback edition
+- **lcc-info-latex**: LaTeX-formatted Library of Congress Cataloging-in-Publication Data (used on PDF copyright page)
+- **lcc-info-html**: HTML-formatted Library of Congress Cataloging-in-Publication Data (used on ePub copyright page)

-- **impression-line-years**: The year part of the impression number/printer line (appears on the copyright page)
+- **impression-line-years**: The year part of the impression number/printer line (years run right-to-left, and are usually 2-digit)
-- **impression-line-printings**: The print-run part of the impression number/printer line (appears on the copyright page)
+- **impression-line-printings**: The print-run part of the impression number/printer line (number run left-to-right)

 ### Dedication Page